PallaresLab/TM3Seq-Pipeline/README.md

     if_SE: None # Options: True (force single-end), False (force paired-end), None (auto-detect)

     If the data is 3′-enriched sequencing like TM3Seq, choose single-end.
-If the 'data' directory contains R1 and R2 fastq files, the SE mode will process both of them, but keep in mind that only R1 should be used when libraries are 3' enriched.
+If the 'data' directory contains R1 and R2 fastq files, the SE mode will process both of them, but keep in mind that only R1 should be used for analyses when libraries are 3' enriched.

     ```bash
     cp config.defaults.yml myconfig.yml